inseri-swiss/inseri-core-wp/docs/tutorials/hello-world.md

   <figcaption>Step 2: Edit the block name: (i) open the configuration panel, (ii) enter the desired name under "BLOCK NAME"</figcaption>
 </figure>

-## Step 3: Add options to the text editor
+## Step 3: Add image information to the text editor

-Copy this snippet into the text editor:
+Now, copy the following snippet into the text editor.
+This will add to image options (UZH logo and acronym) with a label.

 ```json
 [